nsat/lemdig-image/README.md

 The name of your recipe should then be added to the packagegroup for the lemsdr in `lemdig-image/meta-lemsdr/recipes-payload/packagegroups/packagegroup-lemsdr-system.bb`

+### Updating the FPGA image

+The default FPGA bitfile can be updated by updating the file

+   `lemdig-image/meta-lemdsdr/recipes-bsp/bootbin-onthefly/files/design_1_wrapper.bit`

+with your own design
 ### Adding Python Dependencies

 Python dependencies are added to the meta-spire layer.